kruoshi/AIcademia/README.txt

   when installing new packages, add it to project_search/requirements.txt

-  rename "configExample.py" to "config.py" replace "config.py" "setme" values using the Supabase values
+  copy "configExample.py" to "config.py" replace "config.py" "setme" values using the Supabase values